mybatis/spring/README.md

 Supported Versions
 ------------------

-- 1.3.x - Continued support for Java 6 and 7
+- 1.3.x - Continued support for Java 6 and 7 and 8
 - master (2.0.x) - Support for Java 8, Spring 5, and Junit 5 plus other java 8 requirements

 Essentials